hughker/documentation/merchant-js/examples/README.md

 # Findify Merchant JS API Examples

 __Important note: using this feature requires knowledge in JavaScript (CSS and HTML are optional, but are good to have for UI customization).
-Please remebmer, that modifying your shop can lead to unexpected behaviour.__
+Please remebmer, that modifying your shop code can lead to unexpected behaviour.
+If you need any assistance in customization, we'll be happy to refer you to one of our [partners](http://findify.io/partners/?utm_source=github_documentation&utm_medium=github_documentation&utm_campaign=github_documentation
+).__

 You can find a list of different examples that can help you better understant how to work with Merchant JS API and the capabilities it provides.